effepivi/ICE4131-HPC/LAB7/README.md

 ## Example 1

 - Create two arrays of 4096 float elements
-    - Initialize elements of the arrays using random numbers
+    - Initialize elements of the arrays using random numbers between 0 and 255;
-- Element-wise sum of the arrays
+- Element-wise sum of the arrays;
-- Motivation for this example
+- Motivation for this example:
-    - Create our first CUDA program from scratch
+    - Create our first CUDA program from scratch;
 - We will edit `example1.cu` to implement the flowchart above.